 6. Child protective service assistant

 Social services, especially youth services, is always in need of strong, dedicated workers to advocate for the needs and health of kids across the country.
-With a CDA that gives you the understanding of early child development, you could use your associate to help protect and even improve the lives of young children in your area.
-As WorldWideLearn explained, you will be working with youth in environments that may be dangerous or uncomfortable.
-In this role, it's not only your skills and knowledge that are important, but your passion for helping others as well.
+With a CDA that gives you the understanding of early child development, you can use your training to help protect and even improve the lives of young children in your community.
+In this role, you will be working with youth in environments that may be dangerous or uncomfortable.
+It's not only your skills and knowledge that are important to your success in this job, but your passion for helping others as well.

 No matter what career path you choose to follow in the field of ECE, know that you will be making a difference in the lives of children every day.